Endovascular Coiling

 In the hospital

-After the procedure, you may be taken to the recovery room or the intensive care unit (ICU) for observation.
-If the coiling procedure was done for a ruptured aneurysm, you will most likely be taken to the ICU for recovery and observation.
+After the procedure, you may be taken to the recovery room or the ICU (intensive care unit) for observation.
+If the coiling procedure was done for a ruptured aneurysm, you will most likely be taken to the ICU.
 If the coiling procedure was done for an unruptured aneurysm and your condition is otherwise stable, you may be able to go home a day or two after the procedure.

 You will remain flat in bed for as long as 12 to 24 hours after the procedure.
-A nurse will monitor your vital signs, neurological signs, the insertion site, and circulation or sensation in the affected leg.
+A nurse will monitor your vital signs, nervous system signs, the insertion site, and circulation or sensation in the affected leg.

-You may be given pain medicine for pain or discomfort from the procedure or from having to lie flat and still for a prolonged period.
+You may be given pain medicine for pain or discomfort from the procedure or from having to lie flat and still for a long period.

-You may resume your usual diet after the procedure, unless your healthcare provider decides otherwise.
+You may go back to your usual diet after the procedure unless your healthcare provider tells you otherwise.

 Once you have recovered, you may be able to go home, unless your healthcare provider decides otherwise.
-In some cases, after a procedure for a ruptured aneurysm, a transfer to a rehabilitation facility may be necessary to help continue recovery from damage that may have happened as a result of the ruptured aneurysm.
+In some cases after repair for a ruptured aneurysm, you may need to stay at a rehab facility.
+This is to help you recover from damage caused by the ruptured aneurysm.

 At home

 You may be advised not to do any strenuous activities.
-Your healthcare provider will instruct you about when you can return to work and resume normal activities.
-Tell your healthcare provider if you experience any of the following:
+Your healthcare provider will tell you when you can return to work and go back to your normal activities.
+Tell your healthcare provider if you have any of the following:

 • Increased pain, redness, swelling, or bleeding or other drainage from the insertion site

-• Coolness, numbness and/or tingling, or other changes in the affected extremity
+• Coolness, numbness or tingling, or other changes in the affected leg

-• Any changes in bodily functions or neurological changes, such as extreme headache, seizure, or loss of consciousness
+• Any changes in bodily functions or your nervous system, such as a very bad headache, seizure, or loss of consciousness

 Next steps